I'm telling you, I could have stood up and cheered.

 for 75 years – all Burroughs ever really wanted was to entertain his readers.

-Most of whom wouldn't know a good book if it reared up and bit them in
+critics.
+Most of whom wouldn't know a good book if it reared up and bit

-certain authors' ability to crank out story after story, referred to ERB
+a point about certain authors' ability to crank out story after story,

-known for his work in a particular genre.
-Like King, Burroughs usually
+writer best known for his work in a particular genre.
+Like King, Burroughs

-had little good to say about Hollywood's efforts to retell his stories.
+usually had little good to say about Hollywood's efforts to retell his

-And like King - perhaps moreso than King - Burroughs defied the critics
+stories.
+And like King - perhaps moreso than King - Burroughs defied the

-to become one of the most popular authors of all time.
-And rightfully so.
+critics to become one of the most popular authors of all time.
+And rightfully

-a field of genres in their fiction as did Burroughs.
-Though the Tarzan
+quite so wide a field of genres in their fiction as did Burroughs.
+Though

-series and the various science fiction stories remain his best known and
+the Tarzan series and the various science fiction stories remain his best

 Bandit of Hell's Bend and The